There is so much advice about what to pack on a Disney cruise that you may have missed the fact that some items are prohibited.

-Are you permitted to bring a Swiss Army type knife on board?
-Disney cruises bans all knives so just leave it at home.
-Some people bring that for the corkscrew feature – just ask your Room Steward if you need one and he will bring it to your stateroom.
+Some people bring that for the corkscrew feature.
+However, just ask your Room Steward if you need a corkscrew and he will bring it to your stateroom.

 It is fine to bring prescription medication with you on a Disney cruise.
 However, it is always a good idea to bring a copy of any prescription with you.
 That way Disney knows what it is and you will also be able to replace the prescription more easily if you need to for some reason.

 This can save you a lot of space in your luggage.
 You do not need to pack shampoo, conditioner, soap, or body lotion.